 News Corp. is in the news business.
 The company consists of iconic newspapers (The Wall Street Journal, New York Post, Australia's Herald Sun, and The Sun and The Times in the UK), information services ( Dow Jones and Factiva), and book publishing ( HarperCollins).
 News Corp. also owns FOX SPORTS Australia, a stake in Australian real estate web portal REA Group, and a 50% share of Australian pay-TV provider FOXTEL.
 Owner Rupert Murdoch’s US-based TV and film holdings are now organized into Twenty-First Century Fox, which includes networks FOX and FOX News.

 The news and information services segment also includes News America Marketing Group (NAMG), a publisher and distributor of coupons in newspapers and on the SmartSource.com website.
 NAMG’s customers include many of the largest consumer packaged-goods advertisers in the US and Canada.
 It reaches 74 million households for its freestanding coupon inserts and about 56,000 retail outlets for its in-store advertising.

-During the split Murdoch moved the Australian TV operations to News Corp. in order to allow the US TV operations to grow as a stand-alone division.
+Murdoch moved his Australian TV operations to News Corp. in order to allow the US TV operations to grow as a stand-alone division.